 The best way to do this is to get the guest into a recording studio which can use professional equipment to record half of the conversation, and then send the audio to the interviewer so it can be mixed together seamlessly.
 The second best way it to perform a “tape sync” or “double ender,” which involves sending a local reporter or engineer out to record the guest while an interview is conducted over the phone.

-This involves asking the person you’re interviewing to do a little bit of work.
+Recording with a voice memo app involves asking the person you’re interviewing to do a little bit of work.
 But if everything goes as planned, the end result is an interview conducted over the phone, but which sounds a little more like the host and guest are in the same room.

 The difference in sound quality can be pretty dramatic.
 Here are two clips recorded at exactly the same time: one recorded on the smartphone itself, and the other recorded remotely over the phone line: